runxinghuan/tp/docs/UserGuide.md

 6. Refer to the Commands section of this User Guide for details on each command.

-## Features

-### Coin Toss

-Initiates the game by randomly deciding which player goes first, adding an element of chance and fairness to the start of the game.

-### Dynamic Difficulty Levels

-Allows you to adjust the game's difficulty setting (Easy, Medium, Hard) at any point, tailoring the challenge to your skill level and preferences.

-### Listing Commands

-Offers an overview of all available commands and their current statuses, helping you navigate the game's functionalities with ease.

-...add more features

-### Customizations for Saver

-[Coming Soon] The user will be able to purchase customizations for their saver, just like thy can currently for their player

 ## Commands

 ### Command Summary